openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-typesetting.md

 Once proofreaders have finished their task, you can review their feedback and any uploaded annotated documents by clicking **Manage** on the proofreader assignment.

-The review page will list the galleys that have been proofed and displays the proofreader’s feedback.
+The review page will list the galleys that have been proofed and displays the proofreader's feedback.
 If the proofreader uploaded an annotated document, you can also view it on this page.

 If no further corrections are needed, you can click **Complete typesetting** under **Actions** to finish typesetting and move the article to prepublication.